We created the fastest, no-SQL, Embedded Java Database Engine. Here are the features:

 High Compression on Disk and In Memory

 InfinityDB’s continuous, dynamic ZLib and UTF-8 data compression packs data into variable-length blocks, avoiding almost all wasted space that would normally be needed for internal fragmentation.
 I/O bandwith is reduced accordingly.
-Variable-length data items, prefix and branch-cell suffix compression are used in the memory cache as well.
+Variable-length binary-encoded primitives, variable-length concatenations of primitives or ‘Items’, and prefix and branch-cell suffix compression are used on disk and in the memory cache as well.
 Data compression means that the branching factor is kept high for fast access, and the OS file cache is better used.

 There is no pre-allocation or waste in ‘extents’, ‘segments’, ‘clusters’, or fixed-size blocks.
 Deletions or updates do not leave sparse structures – all freed space is reclaimed completely for immediate reuse without rebuilding indexes or running offline reorganizers.
 No gradual space leaks can occur because free space management is transactional.
 Any size database benefits from the compression, from 10KB to 10GB and beyond.

-- Optimisitic.
+- Optimistic.
 Fine-grained multi-thread transactions use optimistic locking and support complete ACID atomic, consistent, isolated and durable semantics.
 Locks do not follow the usual rules of other DBMS’ but have the equivalent capability as table locks and row locks, index locks, or even single-column value locks and single set element locks.
 This diversity of lock types is not actually a complex spectrum of details – it follows trivially from the basic data model and is automatic and almost invisible to the programmer.
 If desired, the programmer can easily control the lock order for maximum concurrency simply by accessing appropriate data early in the transaction.
 The locks are actually just set on prefixes of tuples, i.e. prefixes of Items, and are maintained transparently.
 The set of locked prefixes is kept in memory per database globally and also associated with each thread.
+Lock conflicts throw an OptimisticLockConflictException and are optionally retried by the application code.
+Concurrent optimistic transactions can reach hundreds of commits per second on disk, and thousands per second on flash.

 Sensible Data Representation